ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 # Expansion of The Power of Money in Baseball

 ## Project Overview
-This is my personal analytical continuation and expansion of my project, The Power of Money in Baseball, where I not only try to tell a visual stroy with the data, but conduct a full line analysis that includes data ETL, EDA & supervised (and possibly unsupervised) machine learning modeling and analysis.
+This is my personal analytical continuation and expansion of my project, The Power of Money in Baseball, where I not only try to tell a visual stroy with the data, but conduct a full stack analysis that includes data ETL, EDA & supervised (and possibly unsupervised) machine learning modeling and analysis.

 The initial project was an 8-week long assignment for my "Data Visualization" Master's course in which the goal was to tell a visual story using Tableau software, which can be found on my GitHub [here](https://github.com/ColetonReitan/The-Power-of-Money-in-Baseball);

 This project is my personal continuation and expansion of the Power of Money in Baseball.

 ## Project Status
-As of 7/30/2024, I am currently working in the EDA phase of this analysis.
+As of 8/2/2024, I am currently working in the feature selection & modeling phase.

 ## Project Motivation